OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 # Disclaimer

-This document consider for now that the SWAN Model Terms are the Prebid SSO Model Terms.
-Therefore some terminologies are reused and tacite references are done to it.
-We compromise the fact of using too much periphrasis of the Model Terms and making this document self-contained.
-Don't hesitate to add comments when some terminologies aren't clear.
-However, we encourage you to read the Model Terms before this document.
-To prevent any confusion, we will tend to reduce the usage of "SWAN" word in the benefits of "Prebid SSO".
+While this document doesn't fully cover nor 100% aligns with the current version of SWAN Model Terms and its description of the Audit Log, it reuses definitions and makes some implicit references to it.
+The intention is for this document to be self-contained, so don't hesitate to challenge or request clarification when it's not the case.
+However, we do recommend reading the Model Terms before this document.

 # Resources